 Their household was also full of music.
 Coyer’s dad played the violin and loved to dance, particularly the waltz.
 Coyer often accompanied him on the piano.

 In an era when many girls didn’t have educational or career opportunities, Coyer’s parents were mavericks in their community.

 “My parents insisted on our education,” Coyer said.
 In fact, seven of the nine children (including Coyer) completed college degrees.

 After high school, Coyer attended Fairmont Normal Training, a competitive one-year program for people studying to become teachers.
 Out of 13 students, only Coyer and two others got job offers at the end of the year.

 “Mom and Dad instilled in us a love of learning,” said Coyer.
 This attitude carried her into her teaching career with an enthusiastic spirit.

-In 1936, 18-year-old Coyer began teaching at a world school in Minneapolis.
+In 1936, 18-year-old Coyer began teaching at a rural school in Minnesota.
 She was not intimidated by her young age and fearlessly taught the first eight grades, sometimes with 20 kids in the classroom at a time.

 Frequently Coyer wrote on her classroom chalkboard, “Learning is fun.
 The more you learn, the more fun it is.”
 That mantra is part of her even decades later and defined her perspective as a teacher.
 What she loved most about teaching was watching students learn and grow.

-A country girl at heart, Coyer did not prefer to live in Minneapolis, so she came home to southwest Minnesota.
+In 1962 Coyer taught a year in a Minneapolis elementary school, but missed her home near Round Lake.
+A country girl at heart, Coyer did not prefer to live in a big city, so she came home to southwest Minnesota.
 She finished her degree at Mankato State Teachers College (now Minnesota State University, Mankato) and continued teaching.

 Not long after Coyer began her teaching career, the Great Depression hit the United States.
 Her hearty spirit hardly noticed.